 The Bermuda Program offers a unique opportunity for Bermudian students, ages 18 and older, to broaden their knowledge of marine and atmospheric sciences and learn about the daily operations of an active research station.
-Since 1976 more than 130 young Bermudians have taken part in this exciting program, with many applying their summer experiences toward further university studies.
+Since 1976 more than 250 internship opportunities have been provided to young Bermudians, with many applying their summer experiences toward further university studies.
 Beyond that, some Bermuda Program graduates have successfully translated their summer internships into employment opportunities at BIOS and other related organizations in Bermuda.

 Program Requirements and Schedule

 A handful of budding scientists are selected each year to receive paid fellowships (stipend plus laboratory expenses) that allow them to work on a specific project of interest alongside BIOS scientists in both field and laboratory settings.
-The internships run full time (Mon – Fri, 9am – 5pm) for 8 weeks during the summer and include opportunities for participants to present their research in a traditional academic seminar.
-If selected, you’ll be placed with a faculty mentor who'll work with you to set the 8-week internship period that works best for both of your schedules.
+The internships are full time (Mon – Fri, 9am – 5pm) and may have occasional night and weekend work as required by the project.
+Internships run for eight or four weeks during the summer and include opportunities for participants to present their research in a traditional academic seminar.
+If selected, you will be placed with a faculty mentor who will work with you to set the eight-week or four-week internship period.

 Prerequisites for acceptance into the Bermuda Program are:

 There are no academic prerequisites to receive this fellowship and each application is given equal weight.
 However, faculty tend to select students who already have considerable laboratory experience in their field, possibly through previous BIOS programs.
-Please note: at the request of sponsors, the Bermuda Program is only open to Bermudian students.
-Non-Bermudians interested in similar experiences are encouraged to consider the BIOS Volunteer Internship Program.
+Please note: at the request of sponsors, the Bermuda Program is only open to Bermudians and Bermuda permanent residents (PRC).

-You can find the 2017 Bermuda Program application here.
-Depending on which version of Adobe you are using, you may be able to download these forms (save them to your desktop), fill them out on your computer, save them, and email them to email@example.com.
-For those with older versions of Adobe, it may be easiest to print the forms, fill them out, then scan and email them.
-The deadline for submitting completed applications is April 1st, 2017.
-Successful applicants will be notified by April 30th, 2017.
+You can find the 2023 Bermuda Program application form here.
+Depending on which version of Adobe you are using, you may be able to download this form (save it to your desktop), fill it out on your computer, save it, and email it to firstname.lastname@example.org.
+For those with older versions of Adobe, it may be easiest to print the form, fill it out, then scan and email it.
+The deadline for submitting completed applications is April 1, 2023.

 Academic Credit for BIOS Internships